 If you think you will not get to the polling station itself on the day, here is a quick guide to proxy, postal and other voting.

 Each elector has:

-one vote to select an MP…;
+one vote to select an MP at a parliamentary election..;

 three votes to select district councillors at a Staffs Moorlands Council election…;

-(If, say, you like only four of the candidates in the parish council election, you are permitted to vote just for those four only – you do not have to use all seven of your allowed votes).
+(If, say, you like only two of the candidates in a council election, you are permitted to vote just for those two only – you do not have to use all of your allowed votes).